wooyoyohehe/Python-Installation/README.md

-## How to inatall Python on your computer
+## How to install Python on your computer

 ### Get started with Python Programming for Mac Users